JayashTripathy/netflix-concept/document.md

  - Added metatags , title and favicon
  - Added some assets like images , icons and gifs
  - Created header UI and added elements like logo , search bar , profile icon
- - created craousel for the main-page which is scrolling on every 3s using react hooks (useEffect, useState and useRef)
+ - created carousel for the main-page which is scrolling on every 3s using react hooks (useEffect, useState and useRef)
  - added responsiveness to the design
+ - Added [sidemenu](./src/components/sections/menu.tsx) to the application including and done layout improvements